 - Surgery can be performed to treat conductive hearing loss if it is a result of head trauma, birth defects, malformation, or otosclerosis (an abnormal bone growth in the middle ear).

 - Hearing aids can also offer treatment for conductive hearing loss.
-A bone conduction hearing device is used for those who suffer with problems in their outer or middle ear or a conventional hearing aid can be used depending on the condition of the nerves.
+A bone conduction hearing device is used for those who suffer from problems in their outer or middle ear or a conventional hearing aid can be used depending on the condition of the nerves.

 Treatment for mixed hearing loss